Who is RYDE for?

 How much does it cost?

-Participants are required to cover the cost of a compulsory RYDE assessment with our partnered driving school before they start the RYDE program regardless of previous experience.
+Participants are required to cover the cost of a RYDE assessment with our driving school (usually $60) before they start the RYDE program regardless of previous experience.
 This can only be done once you’ve met with a RYDE provider.

-Upon completion of the RYDE assessment, learner drivers are required to pay a small fee of $15 per 90 minute session.
-This fee is paid during the online booking process.
+After the RYDE assessment, learner drivers are required to pay a small fee of $15 per 90 minute session.
+This fee is paid via the the online booking process.
+The RYDE Provider can help to explain this part of the process.

 Where will RYDE driving sessions take place?